 The Buck Power Supply Graphical User Interface (GUI) System consists of several components:

 - This graphical user interface simplifies the configuration of the MCP19110/11/18/19.
-It is user-installed and resides within the MPLAB X IDE.
-This user’s guide describes the plug-in installation procedure, as well as how to use it.
+It is user-installed and resides within MPLAB X IDE.
+This user’s guide describes the plug-in installation procedure as well as how to use it.

 - MPLAB X Integrated Development Environment (IDE):

 - This is a complete software development environment that links the software and hardware development.
-This is a free tool, available from Microchip, that supports device configuration, advanced programming, as well as debug support.
+This is a free tool, available from Microchip, that supports device configuration, advanced programming, and debug support.
 The GUI resides inside the MPLAB X IDE.

 - MCP1911X – Power Supply Firmware:

 - This firmware is provided by the plug-in.
-This is standard firmware that has been configured to work with this graphical user interface once it is opened as a project within MPLAB X IDE.
+This is standard firmware that has been configured to work with this GUI once it is opened as a project within MPLAB X IDE.

 - MPLAB XC8 Compiler: